nikkiguo/Projectile-Motion-Simulator/README.md

 # Projectile Motion Simulator - Visualizing Physics
-A GUI that simulates projectile motion using Java swing.
+A Java Swing GUI that simulates the physics of projectile motion.

 ## Menu
 Navigate to other features.